abouquet27/BachelorProject/test_project/bachelorreport.md

 However, this explanation is not sufficient in itself, as certain instructions are problematic as explained in the paper.
 Firstly, loops and recursion prevent the formula from stopping because of the recursive nature of its definition.
 In the paper, a loop bound $\kappa$ is set to limit the maximum loop iterations and recursion calls.
 In addition, functions calls are problematic because they must be evaluated too and their number of queries must be added to the total one.
 Therefore, the next part below will explain the implementation of the LLVM pass with respect to the formulas and constraints stated before.

 ## Implementation
-    - match value function
-    - the pass in itself

 Before describing the code in concrete terms, it is important to define the different variables used in the theory in terms of code, and more specifically in terms of LLVM assembly or C++.
 The equivalent of an  instruction $l$, as explained above, is the `Instruction` class, a variable $v$ as the paper intended will be have for equivalent the `Value` class, the function $q$ has for implementation the `compute_query` function described below and the function $c$ has for implementation either the `returnTrueFunction` or the `matchValue` also decribed below.